 "We want to congratulate King and his family for this great opportunity to be a collegiate head coach.
 He brought a tremendous amount of energy, liveliness, hard work, and dedication to his position here at Vanderbilt, and I believe those attributes will make him a very successful head coach at Monmouth.
 We wish him, his wife Summer, and their son Alexander all of the best in their future endeavors."

-- Kevin Stallings, Head Coach, Vanderbilt University
+- Kevin Stallings, Head Coach, University of Pittsburgh

 "I am ecstatic for King and the Monmouth basketball program.
 He will do a great job there.
 He was a coach on the floor as a player and has always thought like a coach.
 He is ready to be a head coach.
 I'm confident that Monmouth will look upon this as a great day in its basketball program's history."